This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Because Apple makes Safari, it usually receives updates when macOS has a new version released or when there is a necessary patch.
 If you’re running an old version of Safari, this could be part (or even all) of your problem.

-If you aren’t on macOS Sierra or higher, your Safari is definitely in need of an update (all MacBook Pros made after 2009 are compatible with at least macOS Sierra).
-To check what you’re running, go the Apple Menu in the top left corner and choose “About this Mac”.
+If you aren’t on macOS Big Sur or higher, your Safari is definitely in need of an update.
+To check what you’re running, go to the Apple Menu in the top left corner and choose “About this Mac”.

-If you’re already on Sierra or High Sierra, it will look like this instead:
+If you’re already on macOS BigSur, it will look like this instead:

-If you aren’t on macOS Sierra or macOS High Sierra, then open the App Store from Finder, and navigate to updates.
+If you aren’t on the latest macOS yet, open the App Store from Finder, and navigate to updates.
 There will be at least one software update available, which you can expand.
 This will show you the update for Safari, which you can update separately or with any other updates you may have available.

 You might argue that the problems inside Safari are simpler to deal with, but sometimes it’s surprising that Safari isn’t necessarily the “culprit”.
 Your network can have a significant impact on Safari’s performance.